arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/NewFeatures34.md

             RETURN true
         )

-  This saves copying the document data from the subquery to the outer scope and may also enable follow-up optimizations.
+  This saves fetching the document data from disk in first place, and copying it from the subquery to the outer scope.
+  There may be more follow-up optimizations.

 ### Fullcount changes

 The behavior of the `fullCount` option for AQL query cursors was adjusted to conform to users' demands.
-The value returned in the `fullCount` result attribute will now be produced only by the last `LIMIT` statement on the top level of the query.
+The value returned in the `fullCount` result attribute will now be produced only by the last `LIMIT` statement on the upper most level of the query - hence `LIMIT` statements in subqueries will not have any effect on the `fullCount` results any more.

-`LIMIT` statements in subqueries will not have any effect on the `fullCount` results any more.
-This is a change to previous versions of ArangoDB, in which the `fullCount` value was produced by the last `LIMIT` statement in a query, regardless if the `LIMIT` was on the top level of the query or in a subquery.
+This is a change to previous versions of ArangoDB, in which the `fullCount` value was produced by the sequential last `LIMIT` statement in a query, regardless if the `LIMIT` was on the top level of the query or in a subquery.

 ### Improved sparse index support

-The AQL query optimizer can now use sparse indexes in more cases than it did in ArangoDB 3.3.
+The AQL query optimizer can now use sparse indexes in more cases than it was able to in ArangoDB 3.3.
 If a sparse index is not used in a query because the query optimizer cannot prove itself that the index attribute value cannot be `null`, it is now often useful to add an extra filter condition to the query that requires the sparse index' attribute to be non-null.